lawndoc/lawndoc/README.md

 ### Hi, I'm C.J.

-I work in InfoSec.
 Whenever I think of something cool or have an idea to make my life easier, it becomes a project on my GitHub.

 **Here's some information on my projects and contributions:**